Chevrolet Chevelle: NASCAR

 The third-generation Chevelle was an extensively used body style in NASCAR competition from 1973 through 1977.
-The Chevelle Laguna in particular was successful allowing Cale Yarborough to win 34 races and earn the first two of three consecutive Grand National championships.
+The Chevelle Laguna in particular was successful, enabling Cale Yarborough to win 34 races and earn the first two of three consecutive Grand National championships.
 Considered a limited edition model by NASCAR, the Laguna S-3 was ineligible for competition following the 1977 season.

 October 21, 1973: American 500-Benny Parsons pits for repairs after an early crash.
 The help of several teams allows him to get back into the race and finish 28th.
 Parsons and his Chevelle hold on to win the NASCAR Winston Cup Grand National championship.
 Parsons took the points lead with a third-place finish at Talladega Speedway in early May and never gave up the lead.
 He held off a late rally by Cale Yarborough to win by only 67.15 points.

 August 1976: Cale Yarborough drove his #11 Junior Johnson/Holly Farms Chevelle to the 1976 NASCAR Winston Cup Grand National championship.
-Yarborough won nine races along the way to the first of three consecutive titles.
+Yarborough won nine races to the first of three consecutive titles.
 He finished last in the Daytona 500, but assumed command of the points chase in August.
 Yarborough beat Richard Petty by 195 points.

 February 20, 1977: Daytona 500-Cale Yarborough Chevelle pulls away from Benny Parsons Chevelle in the final laps to win in his second Daytona 500.
 Cale Yarborough was running at the finish in all 30 NASCAR Winston Cup races as he dominated the 1977 season to wrap up his second consecutive title.
 Yarborough won nine races in 30 starts in his #11 Chevelle and finished 386 points ahead of runner-up Richard Petty.